rsnodgrass/hassio-addons/keepalived/README.md

 * [Pi-hole failover using Keepalived](https://davidshomelab.com/pi-hole-failover-with-keepalived/)

 ### Credits

 * [https://github.com/shawly/docker-keepalived](https://github.com/shawly/docker-keepalived)
-* [Philipp Schmitt](https://github.com/pschmitt/home-assistant-addons) for add on this is based on
+* [Philipp Schmitt](https://github.com/pschmitt/home-assistant-addons) for add on this is based on, which used the no-longer maintained and many years out of date [osixia/docker-keepalived](https://github.com/osixia/docker-keepalived).